Many-body quantum dimerization in 2D atomic arrays: Many-body quantum dimerization

 \subsection{Dimerization in 1D waveguide QED}

-In this section, we build some physical intuition for identifying the least radiant state of the system at half-filling.
 For an atomic array coupled to a 1D waveguide, it is well established that subradiant states in the two-excitation sector are typically composed of repulsive (or so-called \emph{fermionic}) excitations~\cite{asenjo2017exponential,albrecht2019subradiant,henriet2019critical,zhang2019theory,ostermann2019super,needham2019subradiance,zhong2020photon,kornovan2019extremely,Schrinski_polariton}.
 For these states, the two particles are maximally far from each other and from the edge of the system as well, thus reducing the likelihood of photons scattering out of the system.
+This becomes particularly clear at the two-excitation level, by solving the two-body problem described by Hamiltonian~\eqref{eq:Heff} in the relative coordinate frame~\cite{sheremet2023waveguide,tevcer2024strongly}.
+In this framework, the hard-core photon-photon interactions are mapped onto an impurity term, which captures the atomic saturation, i.e., the inability of an atom to absorb more than one excitation.
+The repulsive behavior of the excitations thus emerges from the effective hard-wall condition imposed by this impurity potential.

 At higher fillings, the mechanism is similar by shrinking the multiparticle distribution accordingly~\cite{PhysRevLett.127.173601}.
 Instead, half-filling is the limiting case where excitations can spread the least and one might intuitively expect the least radiant state to emerge from each excitation being shared between, in principle, any pair of atoms.
 This intuition was formalized for 1D waveguide QED systems in Ref.~\cite{PhysRevLett.127.173601}, which demonstrated that the least radiant state at half-filling is represented by a product state of all nearest-neighbor (NN) dimers (singlet states):

 where